swaroopch/byte-of-python/io.md

 ## Unicode

-So far, when we have been writing and using strings, or reading and writing to a file, we have used simple English characters only.

 > NOTE: If you are using Python 2, and we want to be able to read and write other non-English languages, we need to use the `unicode` type, and it all starts with the character `u`, e.g. `u"hello world"`